carliecode/scytale-assignment/README.md

 # How to run the solution
 Using spark on Docker, browse to the location of the project folder using Jupyter on docker, open **main_file.ipynb**, and run the codes.

+Please do the following before proceeding

+1. Update the config file with your Github token.
+(I notice it expires and I need to regenerate another almost before every execution)
+2. Create a folder **extracted_json_files** in the root directory for extracted files of the project.

 If you successfully run this, you you see the following :

 ![image](https://github.com/carliecode/scytale-assignment/assets/15030941/09ef939f-0fdc-4795-a4f8-7646f9e42ce6)